m0bx/de2-project/README.md

 - **MCU board** (Arduino UNO) - Serves as the radio's control unit, managing communication between all components.
 - **FM tuner module** (Si4703) - A module used to receive radio signals in the 76-108 MHz range, including RDS data.
 It requires an antenna (headphones) to receive the signal.
 - **Display** (OLED) - Used to display information about the current frequency and RDS data.
-- **Input controls** (buttons, rotary encoder) - These are used for setting the desired frequency, initiating a search for the next available station, or saving favorite stations to memory.
+- **Input controls** (buttons, rotary encoder) - These are used for setting the desired frequency, initiating a search for the next available station, or muting/unmuting current station.
 - **Audio output** (headphone jack) - Serves as the audio output and simultaneously functions as the antenna.
-- Any **passive/active components** (resistors, capacitors)

 ---